-J.A1.4.1.3 If an Alternate member ceases to hold office pursuant to Paragraph J.4.11 (the “Resigning” Alternate member) then Paragraph J.A1.4.4 shall apply.
+J.A1.36 If an Alternate member ceases to hold office pursuant to Paragraph J.31 (the “Resigning” Alternate member) then Paragraph J.A1.45-49 shall apply.

-J.A1.4.1.4 The provisions of Paragraph J.A1.2.1.2 shall apply, mutatis mutandis, to any replacement member or any replacement Alternate member under this Paragraph J.A1.4.
+J.A1.37 The provisions of Paragraph J.A1.10 shall apply, mutatis mutandis, to any replacement member or any replacement Alternate member under this Paragraph J.A1.34-39.

-J.A1.4.2 Replacement of a member who ceases to hold office pursuant to Paragraph J.4.11.1 (b) (i)
+Replacement of a member who ceases to hold office pursuant to Paragraph J.31 (b) (i)

-J.A1.4.2.1 Where this Paragraph J.A1.4.2 applies, and in accordance with the duties set out in Paragraph J.4.2, such member may appoint a replacement member (subject to Paragraph J.A1.4.2.2) for the remainder of the term of office of such member and shall notify the Secretary of a replacement member at the same time as they resign.
-If such member does not appoint a replacement at the time of notifying the Secretary of their resignation then such member will be replaced in accordance with Paragraph J.A1.4.3 and this Paragraph J.A1.4.2.1 shall no longer apply.
+J.A1.38 Where this Paragraph J.A1.38-39 applies, and in accordance with the duties set out in Paragraph J.13-14, such member may appoint a replacement member (subject to Paragraph J.A1.39) for the remainder of the term of office of such member and shall notify the Secretary of a replacement member at the same time as they resign.
+If such member does not appoint a replacement at the time of notifying the Secretary of their resignation then such member will be replaced in accordance with Paragraph J.A1.40-44 and this Paragraph J.A1.38 shall no longer apply.

-J.A1.4.2.2 A member shall only appoint an Alternate member to be their replacement pursuant to Paragraph J.A1.4.2.1 and such Alternate member chosen to be a member shall then become a Resigning Alternate member and be replaced in accordance with Paragraph J.A1.4.4.
+J.A1.39 A member shall only appoint an Alternate member to be their replacement pursuant to Paragraph J.A1.39 and such Alternate member chosen to be a member shall then become a Resigning Alternate member and be replaced in accordance with Paragraph J.A1.45-49.

-J.A1.4.3 Replacement of a member who ceases to hold office pursuant to Paragraph J.4.11.1 (a), J.4.11.1 (b) (ii) to (vi) or J.4.11.1 (c)
+Replacement of a member who ceases to hold office pursuant to Paragraph J.31 (a), J.31 (b) (ii) to (vi) or J.31 (c)